ltpitt/vagrant-pebble-sdk/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

 # Pebble SDK Vagrant machine
-> This repo allows to install a functional Pebble SDK in a Vagrant (more information about [Vagrant](https://www.vagrantup.com/intro)) Ubuntu Linux virtual machine.
+> This repo allows to install a functional Pebble SDK in a Vagrant ([more about Vagrant](https://www.vagrantup.com/intro)) Ubuntu Linux virtual machine.
-> Once installed it will be possible to develop Pebble applications written in C or Javascript.
+> Once installed it will be possible to develop Pebble applications written in C or Javascript and send them to your smartwatch.

 ## Prerequisites for Vagrant